Everything you need to know about Visiting the Cliffs of Moher Ireland

 On some days you may not be able to see too much with the fogs that roll in quickly of the Atlantic coasts and beware the winds can whip up suddenly leaving you breathless and wet with the mist and rain.

-Are the Cliffs of Moher dangerous?
+Are the Cliffs dangerous?

 Yes the Cliffs of Moher can be very dangerous in the winds and if you wander off the marked paths you will encounter many stupid tourists daring to get a selfie on the edge of the Cliffs but it is very dangerous so try to avoid this potentially fatal error.
+According to a peer-reviewed study published in the Journal of Travel Medicine, 66 deaths occurred on or at the base of the Cliffs of Moher between 1993 and August 2017, with many related to tourists taking dangerous photos near cliff edges.

 What is the Cliffs of Moher entry Fee?

-Cliffs of Moher entry Fee’s are Adult €15.00 Student €12.00 Senior €12.00 Family €30.00 Book online for best rates!
+Cliffs of Moher entry Fee’s are: Adult €15.00 Student €12.00 Senior €12.00 Family €30.00 Book online for best rates!

 What is Parking like at the Cliffs of Moher?